Umbellularia: Distribution and habitat

 Umbellularia is found in southwest Oregon and in California south to San Diego County.
 It is also found in the western foothills of the Sierra Nevada mountains.
-It occurs at altitudes from sea level up to 1600 m.
+It occurs from sea level up to 1600 m elevation.
 It is an introduced species in British Columbia, Washington, and northern Oregon.

 It mostly inhabits redwood forests, California mixed woods, yellow pine forest, and oak woodlands.
 Bays occur in oak woodland close to the coast, and in northern California where moisture is sufficient, usually in or near riparian areas.
 The species is very shade tolerant.
 It is reduced to a shrub in extreme dry and hot habitats.

 During the Miocene, oak-laurel forests were found in Central and Southern California.
 Typical tree species included oaks ancestral to present-day California oaks, and an assemblage of trees from the laurel family, including Nectandra, Ocotea, Persea, and Umbellularia.
 Only one native species from the laurel family, Umbellularia californica, remains in California today.